la2050/archive/_projects/2016/the-love-story-interactive-art-journal-live-open-mic-show.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  This isn't about mental health--it's about transforming pain into creative expression.
+We will interview 40 artists on how they have transformed the pain of loss into art and produce the interviews into an interactive media art journal, complimented by two live music/art shows where Angelenos can engage in conversations surrounding grief, love and art while providing artists performances and open mic sharing of our journal entries.
 project_impact: >-
   ["Social & emotional support","Cultural events","Public/open streets
   gatherings","Rates of volunteerism","Residential segregation","Total number of